Worried about gay-bashing

 Many other national and local organizations exist that can provide strategizing help, emotional support, legal advice, and socializing opportunities, including:

-A nationwide toll-free peer counseling, information, and referral line that can direct you to other organizations nearby.
+A website peer counseling, information, and referral line that can direct you to other organizations nearby.

 This is the National Coalition for Gay, Lesbian, Bisexual, and Transgender Youth, which has some great information, including a school resources library that can help you make your school a more welcoming place for all students.

 Lambda Legal Defense and Education Fund (LLDEF)

 The nation's oldest and largest legal organization working for the civil rights of lesbians, gay men, and people with HIV/AIDS has a special section on school-related issues on their web site.

 By developing allies and planning in advance how you would respond if homophobia were to rear its ugly head, you have access to more options and control.
 It can also help reduce your parents' fears by giving them an active role in keeping you safe.
 Plus, you're likely to make some new friends, and gain some information and confidence in the process as well.
 Also, know that when the time comes, you can use some of these same skills to find and contribute to one of the many communities out there where you'll be accepted and valued for who you are.